franz-weberp/franz-weberp/readme.md

 I have been working professionally for almost 10 years.
 In the first 5 years, I worked as a full-stack developer to develop the main skills and enhance my knowledge of application development.
 Later, I specialized in front-end web development, combining modern frameworks with best practices.

 ## 🎖️ Some Achievements
-✅ Multinational E-Commerce: Successfully planned and developed an e-commerce platform for both Americas and Europe, ensuring compliance with LGPD and GDPR regulations.
+✅ Multinational E-Commerce: Successfully planned and developed an e-commerce platform for both Americas and Europe, ensuring compliance with LGPD and GDPR regulations.<br>
 ✅ Website Revamp: Elevated monthly website traffic from 50,000 visitors to over half a million daily visitors - within just 3 months.
-Achieved an 8x increase in conversion rates.
+Achieved an 8x increase in conversion rates.<br>
-✅ Team Leadership: Led and mentored a team of 5 junior developers, bridging communication between marketing, design, and metrics teams.
+✅ Team Leadership: Led and mentored a team of 5 junior developers, bridging communication between marketing, design, and metrics teams.<br>
 ✅ SaSS Development: Contributed to the development of an RH Digital SaSS solution, aligning it with LGPD norms.

 ## 🖥️ Tech